 8. Teas: Matcha, Lavender & Chamomile

+Now this last one isn’t a spice but it is a powerful addition to meals or any time of the day: tea!
 Matcha tea contains L-theanine which may relieve stress and improve cognitive function.
-I suggest matcha tea in replacement of coffee as it provides us with focused energy as opposed to anxious energy.
+I use matcha tea in replacement of coffee as it provides me with focused energy as opposed to anxious energy.
 It is very high in catechins which are antioxidants that help remove free radicals from the body preventing disease.
 Studies also suggest matcha tea may prevent blood glucose and lipid accumulation.
 Lavender is a soothing herb often used in aromatherapy for stress and anxiety.
 Culinary lavender is also edible in small amounts and lovely when steeped in tea.
 I often drink this in the evening or whenever I am feeling anxious.
 Chamomile tea is soothing for digestive issues but may also be helpful for people experiencing panic attacks, anxiety and/or insomnia.